skip to Main Content

 How to Manage Underperformance Before It Takes Over Your Calendar

-In my recent leadership survey, I asked leaders what’s keeping them up at night.
+In my recent leadership survey (here is a link if you missed it), I asked leaders what’s keeping them up at night.

 One leader wrote, “I need to provide strong feedback so I can move away from day-to-day issues and focus on strategy.”